ausazh/Proto-Azxish/new docs/shift summary.md

     - Short vowels must be paired with voiceless finals
   - Short vowel:
     - preceding an unvoiced consonant, leave as is
-      - if following syllable has a null initial, gemiate to following syllable
+      - if stressed and the following syllable has a null initial, gemiate to following syllable
         - eg. 'om̥.a > 'om̥.m̥a; but 'om̥.ta == 'om̥.ta
     - preceding a voiced nasal, aprox or R, devoice it
     - preceding a voiced fricative, lengthen vowel (but maintain short vowel quality)